Merkoba/Meltdown/README.md

 This allows finding them easily through the special pin list.

 And allows closing either just normal tabs or just pins.

 ---

+## Pins <a name="pins"></a>

+There are 3 quick prompt shortcuts to make the AI expand on the topic.

+By default these are `>` for `continue`, `?` for `explain`, and `!` to emphasize on the last point.

+Basically if you input `>` (only that character), the input will be transformed automatically to `Please continue.`, etc.

+These can be configured through args.

+This is a quick way to keep prompting the AI for clearer information.

+---